RidgeFoo/odin-todo/README.md

 ## To Do:

-- [x] Delete a project - sidebar svg?
-- [ ] Make sure to add attributions in the footer area
 - [ ] Storage and initialising from storage needs to be done
   - Save to storage every time a task is added or deleted or when the user closes the tab if possible???
+- [ ] Make sure to add attributions in the footer area
+- [ ] Clean up the initialisation

 ### Nice to haves: